 It’s the perfect time to talk about this facial hair aspect, since the Movember movement encourages men to skip shaving in November to raise awareness of health issues that can affect them, such as prostate and testicular cancer, as well as mental health issues and suicide prevention.
 The campaign uses memorable catchphrases like: “Grow a mo, save a bro,” and “Mo your own way.”

 Facial hair has made a huge comeback in recent years.
 Just hit your search engine with “beard styles” and you’ll see options you’ve never imagined.
-The pandemic and rise of remote work gave men a chance to try new looks and test them on video calls.
+The rise of remote work gave men a chance to try new looks and test them on video calls.
 It’s important to know that millions of people are diagnosed with skin cancer in the U.S. each year, and significantly more than half of them are men.
 So November is also a good time to remind you how important it is to keep track of what’s happening on your skin under the facial hair.

 Is There a Lump or a Sore That Doesn’t Heal?